 48. Puente Nuevo

-Chances are that you may have seen pictures of the soaring arches of the Puente Nuevo in Ronda, Spain, as it spans the gaping chasm that is the El Tajo gorge, but that you never quite knew where in the world it was.
-The
+Chances are that you may have seen pictures of the soaring arches of the Puente Nuevo in Ronda, Spain, as it spans the gaping chasm that is the El Tajo gorge, but you never quite knew where in the world it was.

 Puente Nuevo is a magnificent feat of engineering that is situated in Ronda, one of the regions of Andalucia’s most famous white villages, or ‘Pueblo Blancos’.